 The following are eight benefits of hiring a home health care agency:

 1. First and most important is safety.
 You can be assured when hiring a reputable agency that the home health aide that comes to your home is indeed a trained home health aide.
-Home Health Aides are trained how to safely transfer patients.
-They are trained how to safely feed a patient when the patients are not able to feed themselves in order to prevent choking and or aspiration pneumonia (pneumonia caused by food entering into the lungs).
+Home Health Aides are trained in how to safely transfer patients.
+They are trained in how to safely feed a patient when the patients are not able to feed themselves in order to prevent choking and or aspiration pneumonia (pneumonia caused by food entering into the lungs).

 2. An agency has the ability to perform a thorough Criminal Background Check.

 3. A company has the manpower to fill a last minute sick call or to cover time off and vacations.

 4. A company is able to verify the status of a Home Health Aide to ensure there are no pending abuse complaints or theft against them.

 5. An agency is able to provide a written exam to the aide which a Registered Nurse then reviews to ensure the Home Health Aide is competent to be working in the field.

 6. CarePro home health aides are hired and trained by a Registered Nurse to ensure only the best candidates get hired.

 7. A company carries workers compensation along with liability insurance.
 If a worker were to get injured while at your home, the agency would have the insurance to cover it.
 Hiring privately would mean you would be liable.